dms3-fs/go-dms3-fs/test/3nodetest/README.md

-this is an ipfs integration test
+this is an dms3fs integration test

 **requirements**